Dictionary » Negative Words » Shadow – Meaning, Definition, Synonyms and Antonyms

 Shadow – Meaning, Definition, Synonyms and Antonyms

-The word ‘Shadow’ (Noun) refers to a dark shape or area produced by a body coming between rays of light and a surface.
-It can also carry deeper meanings, symbolizing mystery, protection, fear, or an emotional or psychological presence.
-In this guide, you’ll explore the full definition, origin, sentence usage, synonyms, antonyms, and common questions surrounding the word ‘Shadow.’
+The word ‘Shadow’ (noun) refers to a dark shape or area formed when an object blocks rays of light.
+It can also be used figuratively to suggest something hidden or hard to fully understand—such as mystery, fear, or an emotional presence.
+In this guide, you’ll explore the full definition, origin, sentence usage, synonyms, antonyms, and common questions surrounding the word ‘shadow.’

 Shadow Explained in Depth

-A complete and detailed guide to the word ‘Shadow’ including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete, practical guide to the word ‘shadow’—including meaning, definition, examples, etymology, synonyms, antonyms, and how to use it accurately in sentences.

 Meanings of Shadow